 Novel machine learning technique for simulating the every day task of dressing

-Putting on clothes is a daily, mundane task that most of us perform with little or no thought.
+Putting on clothes is a daily, mundane that most of us perform with little or no thought.
 We may never take into consideration the multiple steps and physical motions involved when we’re getting dressed in the mornings.
 But that is precisely what needs to be explored when attempting to capture the motion of dressing and simulating cloth for computer animation.

-Computer scientists from the Georgia Institute of Technology and Google Brain, Google’s artificial intelligence research arm, have devised a novel computational method, driven by techniques, to successfully and realistically simulate the multi-step process of putting on clothes.
+Computer scientists from the Georgia Institute of Technology and Google Brain, Google’s artificial intelligence research arm, have devised a novel computational method, driven by machine techniques, to successfully and realistically simulate the multi-step process of putting on clothes.
 When dissected, the task of dressing is quite complex, and involves several different physical interactions between the character and his or her clothing, primarily guided by the person’s sense of touch.

 Creating animation of a character putting on clothing is challenging due to the complex interactions between the character and the simulated garment.
 Most work in highly constrained character animation deals with static environments which don’t react very much to the motion of the character, notes the researchers.
 In contrast, clothing can respond immediately and drastically to small changes in the position of the body; clothing has the tendency to fold, stick and cling to the body, making haptic, or touch sensation, essential to the task.